 If you are following this type of diet you can still enjoy many of the snacks mentioned above.
 You just need to be careful to look closely at the ingredients to be sure they do not include and processed ingredients.
 I don’t recommend potato chips, even though most are vegan, because they are highly processed and heavy on vegetable oil.

-Sometimes, you just don’t have the time to make your own plant-based snacks, which is why it’s good to have some store bought options you know you can trust.
+Sometimes, you just don’t have the time to make your own plant-based snacks, which is why it’s good to have some store-bought options you know you can trust.

 - Fresh Veggies